vrischmann/zig-sqlite/README.md

 If you use this library, expect to have to make changes when you update the code.

+# Zig release support

+`zig-sqlite` only supports Zig master (as can be found [here](https://ziglang.org/download/)).
+The plan is to support releases once Zig 1.0 is released but this can still change.

+The Zig self-hosted/stage2 compiler is now [the default](https://github.com/ziglang/zig/pull/12368) however currently it can't be used with `zig-sqlite` due to bugs.

+Eventually `zig-sqlite` will only support stage2 but until a point I feel comfortable doing that, the `master` branch will stay compatible with stage1 and all work for stage2 will happen in the `stage2` branch.

 # Table of contents

 * [Status](#status)